core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 {{-cbor}} shift the focus towards the intended use of the combined representations.
 In this respect, the basic intent of the application/multipart-core media type is like that of multipart/mixed (Section 5.1.3 of {{-mime-types}}).
-Specifically:
+The detailed semantics of the representations are refined by the context established by the application in the accompanying request parameters, e.g., the resource URI and any further options (header fields), but three usage scenarios are envisioned:

-The individual representations in an application/multipart-core body occur in a sequence, which may be employed by an application where such a sequence is natural, e.g. for a number of audio snippets in various formats to be played out in that sequence.
+The individual representations in an application/multipart-core body occur in a sequence, which may be employed by an application where such a sequence is natural, e.g. for a number of audio snippets in various formats to be played out in that sequence, or search results returned in order of relevance.

 In other cases, an application may be more interested in a bag of representations, which are distinguished by their Content-Format identifier,